ringcentral/ringcentral-api-docs/docs/voice/supervision-api.md

 }
 ```

-2. **extensionNumber:** You would need the extension number of the agent whose call you want to   monitor.
-In the example case shown here, it s 108 (Agent Extension).
+#### Retrieving the `deviceId`

-Note: In future we shall also support extensionId.
+To retrieve the `deviceId` to use in this API, call the `extension/device` endpoint on the supervisor's extension as follows:

-3. **deviceId:** This is the `deviceId` of the Supervisor's SIP device.
-You can get the supervisor's deviceId using the Extension device info API `/restapi/v1.0/account/~/extension/~/device`
+`GET /restapi/v1.0/account/~/extension/{supervisorExtensionId}/device`

-It will have a response as below
+It will have a response as below:

 ```
 {